OpenNMT/nmt-wizard-docker/README.md

 # nmt-wizard-docker

 The goal of this project is to encapsulate MT frameworks in Docker containers and expose a single interface for preprocessing, training, translating, and serving models.

 The [available Docker images](https://hub.docker.com/u/nmtwizard) extend the original frameworks with the following features:

 * Data weighting and sampling from raw training files.
-* Data and models synchronization from remote storages such as Amazon S3, Swift, or SSH.
+* Data and models synchronization from remote storages such as Amazon S3, Swift, or any server via SSH.
 * Metadata on model history such as parent model, training data that was used, training time, etc.
 * Regular HTTP request to an URL to declare running status.